HB-2737

 Plain Language

-Chatbot providers must, on a monthly basis: (1) evaluate their chatbot for potential risk of harm to users, and (2) publish information about the chatbot on their website.
+Chatbot providers must, on a monthly basis, evaluate their chatbots for potential risk of harm to users and publish information about their chatbots on their website.
 Providers must also mitigate any identified risks of harm.
-The specifics of what constitutes 'risk of harm' and what risk-reduction requirements apply will be defined by Attorney General rulemaking.
-This is a continuing, monthly operational obligation — significantly more frequent than the typical annual review cadence in other jurisdictions.
+The specific form and content of evaluations and the definition of risk of harm will be established by Attorney General rulemaking.
+This is a continuous, monthly operational obligation — significantly more frequent than the annual reviews required by most other AI safety statutes.

 Statutory Text